edmund844328/Group-110/README.md

 9. Players can save the progress at any given point in time.

-10. Different players can compare the performance among them on a leaderboard, sorted according to the amount of remaining capital they have.

-List of Features
+List of Features:

-1. Randomness: All stock or commodity prices are random and would have different volatilities.
+1. Randomness: All stock or commodity prices are random and would have different volatilities using normal and uniform disdribution function.
 All financial news and life events will also pop up randomly.

 2. Data Structures: Arrays, booleans, integer, double, char will be used depending on needs.
 Moreover, different files will be used to save player’s data.

-3. Dynamic memory management: The number of variables would be minimized, and if possible, store them onto a csv file for later usage instead of declaring and not using it.
+3. Dynamic memory management: memory management fucntions such as vector will be used to store data

 4. File input/output: Different profiles can be opened at wish.
 A text file is used to store the progress of a particular profile.
 A trade log is also available for viewing in case the user wishes to do so.